almightynassar/almighty-rpg-manager/src/assets/md/campaign/sessions.md

 ## Session 9: La Orida Mesigisto

 Ulrich was cagey and distrustful of the party, which led the party to corner Ulrich and force the otherworldy knight to use their spear to escape to potentially another realm and be a problem there.
 Upon leaving the cave, they encountered the Blood Fang Sahntah, a Specter user that could create ice around them and had some mild charm abilities.
 Before the party could defeat Sahntah, an adult dragon landed and claimed the Blood Fang as their own.
 Through some questioning the party learned that Raorik was known to the dragons as "La Orida Mesagisto", or the Little Golden Messanger.
 Raorik's job was to broker a peace between the Gauld and the Dragons.

+## Session 10: The Man in Armour

+The party were on the road, and on the way they met an group fleeing from a large man in a suit of armour.
+The man in armour claimed that the group had kidnapped their brother, and was on a bloody rampage.
+The party joined the man in armour, and discovered they were fighting against the Spectral Research Division (or S.R.D).
+During the pitched battle, the camp leader noticed Geliah using his spectral abilities and ordered his men to try to capture him (along with the armoured man).
+But the camp was ultimately defeated, and then the armoured man indicated that he thought his brother was being held behind a massive door carved into the side of the mountain.